 Bone marrow transplants

-Since 1957, when the first successful bone marrow transplant was performed by Thomas et al.,1 transplants have played a central role in the treatment of a large number of inherited hematological diseases.
+Since 1957, when the first successful bone marrow transplant was performed by Thomas et al.,1 transplants have played a central role in the treatment of a large number of inherited and non-inherited hematological diseases.
 In some cases, a transplant is the only treatment option.
 Bone marrow transplants utilize the ability of hematopoietic stem cells to regenerate a damaged immune system.
 Hematopoietic stem cells are taken from the patient (in the case of autologous transplants) or from a donor (allogeneic transplants).
-Prior to the transplant, the patient receives preparatory treatment using chemotherapy, often combined with total body irradiation.
-Following , the cells are transplanted by intravenous injection.2
+Prior to the transplant, the patient receives preparatory treatment (conditioning) using chemotherapy, often combined with total body irradiation.
+Following conditioning, the cells are transplanted by intravenous injection.2

-are used today to treat a number of hematological malignancies, primarily non-Hodgkin’s lymphomas and multiple myeloma.
-The effectiveness of a transplants against tumor cells is based on a powerful protocol.
-Thanks to the transplant, it is possible to administer highly toxic treatments in doses and combinations that would be fatal were they administered without being followed by the cell transplant.
+Autologous transplants are used today to treat a number of hematological malignancies, primarily non-Hodgkin’s lymphomas and multiple myeloma.
+The effectiveness of autologous transplants against tumor cells is based on a powerful conditioning protocol.
+Thanks to the transplant, it is possible to administer the highly toxic treatments in doses and combinations that would be fatal were they administered without being followed by the cell transplant.

 Allogeneic transplants enable treatment of a number of hereditary, hematological (sickle-cell anemia, thalassemia and others) and immune (severe combined immunodeficiency, leukocyte adhesion deficiency) diseases, however the most common implementation of allogeneic transplants is for the treatment of hematological malignancies such as acute myeloid or lymphoblastic leukemia, myeloproliferative diseases or myelodisplastic syndrome (MDS).
-In contrast to transplants, the anti-tumor effect of allogeneic transplants relies not only on chemical conditioning, but also on the action of the graft against the tumor, known as the graft versus leukemia effect (GvL), based on the fact that the transplanted immune system identifies the tumor as a foreign body and attacks it.
+In contrast to autologous transplants, the anti-tumor effect of allogeneic transplants relies not only on chemical conditioning, but also on the action of the graft against the tumor, known as the graft versus leukemia effect (GvL), based on the fact that the transplanted immune system identifies the tumor as a foreign body and attacks it.
 Thus, allogeneic transplants provide one of the first examples of immune treatment against cancer (immunotherapy).

 Thanks to the GvL effect, allogeneic transplants are generally more effective than self-transplants for aggressive, acute diseases.
 Unfortunately, the immune effect of the graft is not limited to the tumor alone, and in many cases an immune response towards the patient’s body develops.
 This phenomenon is known as graft versus host disease (GvHD).
-This disease is by damage to the skin, digestive system and liver in the stage and to many other organs in the chronic stage.
+This disease is characterized by damage to the skin, digestive system and liver in the acute stage and to many other organs in the chronic stage.
 At low-severity stages, GvHD is a welcome phenomenon, indicating that the graft is active, however, in more severe cases it becomes a life-threatening disease.